 - NFL RedZone: Seven commercial-free hours of football coverage on Sunday afternoons, featuring every touchdown from every game in a whip-around format.

-Xfinity X1 customers can add the More Sports and Entertainment Package to get access to NFL RedZone, NFL Network, as well as the BIG Ten Network for college football, and more.
+Xfinity TV customers can add the More Sports and Entertainment Package to get access to NFL RedZone, NFL Network, as well as the BIG Ten Network for college football, and more.

 What is NFL RedZone?